CumulusNetworks/docs/content/nvidia-air-v2/Custom-Topology.md

 <br>
 You can add more `oob-mgmt-switches` and `oob-mgmt-servers` to your simulation manually even when **Enable OOB** is set to off.
 However, you must switch **Enable OOB** on to use the out-of-band network.

-## Importing Custom Topologies with External Files
+## Import Custom Topologies with External Files
 You can create custom topologies in Air by importing either JSON (recommended) or DOT files.
 These files define a network's nodes, attributes, and connections.
 You can modify the file with any text editor.

 When you upload external topology files directly to Air, you can: